puranik3/edx-architecting-solutions-on-aws/week-02-designing-a-serverless-data-analytics-solution-on-aws.md

 # Week 2 - Designing a serverless data analytics solution on AWS

 ## Week 2 Introduction
-Tells something about the customer and their product
 - restaurant product
 - need help on data ingestion, processing and visualization

 ## Customer #2: Use Case and Requirements
 - customer call to understand current architecture and requirements